canonical/kafka-k8s-operator/docs/how-to/cluster/migrate.md

 - An "old" existing Apache Kafka cluster to migrate from.
   - The cluster needs to be reachable from/to the new Apache Kafka cluster.
-- A bootstrapped Juju VM cloud running Charmed Apache Kafka to migrate to.
-For guidance on how to deploy a new Charmed Apache Kafka, see:
+- A bootstrapped Juju K8s cloud running Charmed Apache Kafka K8s to migrate to.
+For guidance on how to deploy a new Charmed Apache Kafka K8s, see:
   - The [Charmed Apache Kafka K8s Tutorial](tutorial-introduction)
-  - The [How to deploy guide](how-to-deploy-deploy-anywhere) for Charmed Apache Kafka
+  - The [How to deploy guide](how-to-deploy-deploy-anywhere) for Charmed Apache Kafka K8s
 - The CLI tool `yq` - [GitHub repository](https://github.com/mikefarah/yq)
   - `snap install yq --channel=v3/stable`